Neema Githere (@take.back.theinternet) is an indigenous-African guerilla theorist & curator.

 Silvy Chakkalakal is a Junior Professor at the Institute of European Ethnology and at the Center of Transdisciplinary Gender Studies at Humboldt-Universität zu Berlin.

 She teaches in the fields of postcolonial and gender studies, anthropology and literature, popular culture and aesthetics.
 She is the author of Die Welt in Bildern.
 Erfahrung und Evidenz in Friedrich J. Bertuchs 'Bilderbuch für Kinder' (1790-1830) (Wallstein 2014).
 Her second monograph, Indienliebe.
 Die frühe Ethnographie und ihre Bilder is due to be published by Kadmos in 2021.
-Her research focus lies on questions of creativity, cooperation, time and temporality in cultural anthropology, with special interest on anthropology’s socio-political engagements.
-Currently, she is working on ethnographic projects on education, antiracism and decoloniality as well as anthropology of the future.
+Her research focus lies on questions of creativity, cooperation, time and temporality in cultural anthropology, with special interest in anthropology’s socio-political engagements.
+Currently, she is working on ethnographic projects on education, antiracism and decoloniality, as well as anthropology of the future.